jackieli19/jackieli19.github.io/_pages/cv.md

 ---
 {% include base_path %}

+This page include all the courses that are completed in undergraduate level.

 | ﻿Course    | Course Title                                   | Courses    | Term          |
 |-----------|------------------------------------------------|------------|---------------|
 | STAT 2901 | Probability and statistics                     | Statistics | 2013-14 Sem 2 |